 This is almost a cliche these days, but it’s no less true.
-The no contact rule works.
+Refraining from contact works.
 Simple as that.
 But with one proviso: what you do during this time is even more important.
 If you’re unsure about this step, about why it works and how it benefits, take the time to learn.
 It is too important to be unsure about.

 In short, breaking contact is a critical step in the breakup to make-up process.